I Am Weasel: Comics

 From 1999 to 2005, I Am Weasel had stories featured on three collective comic series published by DC Comics: Cartoon Network Starring (1999–2000), Cartoon Cartoons (2001–2004; having lead stories on issues #5 and #19) and Cartoon Network Block Party!
 (2004–2009).
-It was presented along stories from many Cartoon Network original series, such as Dexter's Laboratory, Johnny Bravo, Cow and Chicken, Ed, Edd n Eddy, Courage the Cowardly Dog, The Grim Adventures of Billy and Mandy, Sheep in the Big City, among others.
+It was presented along stories from many Cartoon Network original series, such as Dexter's Laboratory, Johnny Bravo, Cow and Chicken, Ed, Edd n Eddy, Courage the Cowardly Dog, The Grim Adventures of Billy & Mandy, Sheep in the Big City, among others.
 The characters also appeared in the crossover comic series The Powerpuff Girls: Super Smash-Up!.

-Gaming
+Games

 An I Am Weasel-themed checkers set was part of a promotion made by Cartoon Network in the late 1990s/early 2000s.

 On the kart racing video game, Cartoon Network Racing, available for PlayStation 2 and Nintendo DS, I.M.
 Weasel is a playable character, while I.R.
 Baboon and the Red Guy must be unlocked to play with, but the first is available in the DS version only.
 Also, only in the PS2 version, the episodes "Enemy Camp" and "My Friend, the Smart Banana" are available as extras which can be unlocked by winning the "UR Challenged Cup" and "I.M.
 Weasel Super Tournament" modes, respectively.

 In the MMO game, Cartoon Network Universe: FusionFall, there was an item named "I.R.
 Baboon shorts", which were player-wearable shorts based upon I.R.
 Baboon's buttocks.

-Flash games of the series were also available on Cartoon Network website during the 1990s and 2000s.
+Six Flash and Shockwave games of the series were also available on Cartoon Network website during the 1990s and 2000s: